 To calculate Farm Household Allowance, we compare your estimated and actual business income.
 We reconcile your business income at the end of each financial year.

 You can claim an activity supplement if you get Farm Household Allowance and are doing activities to meet your mutual obligation requirements.

 You need to report any changes to your circumstances when you get Farm Household Allowance.

 While travelling outside Australia

-There are rules about when your Farm Household Allowance can be paid when you travel outside Australia.
+There are rules about when we can pay your Farm Household Allowance while you are outside Australia.